The History of The Blue Lagoon.

-This cocktail is credited to being invented by Andy MacElhone, son of Harry MacElhone, but I don’t buy that for one second.
+This cocktail is credited to being invented by Andy MacElhone, son of Harry MacElhone, but I don’t buy that.
 There is no way this is a French cocktail.
-First off there is no evidence, that me or it seems anyone else has found, that he created this.
-Just a lot of people saying that they heard from others that heard from someone else, who read it online that he made it.
-Second its made with blue orange liqueur and I have never heard of a French cocktail that uses blue orange liqueur.
-They have Grand Marnier and Cointreau in their backyard, why would they use a cheap gimmick liqueur.
-Third this is kinda a gimmick drink.
-Don’t get me wrong its good, but it’s still a gimmick.
+First off, there is no evidence that I or it seems anyone else has found that he created this.
+Many people say that they heard from others that heard from someone else who read it online that he made it.
+Second, it’s made with blue orange liqueur, and I have never heard of a French cocktail that uses blue orange liqueur.
+They have Grand Marnier and Cointreau in their backyard; why would they use a cheap gimmick liqueur.
+Third, this is kind of a gimmick drink.
+Don’t get me wrong, it’s good, but it’s still a gimmick.
 It’s a flavorless spirit with lemonade and cheap orange liqueur.

 Isn’t this drink super pretty?
-Its basically a boozy cool blue lemonade.
-What makes this blue is blue orange liqueur but if you don’t own blue orange liqueur/curacao then just added one drop of blue food dye to the drink.
+It’s a boozy cool blue lemonade.
+This blue is a blue orange liqueur, but if you don’t own blue orange liqueur/curacao, add one drop of blue food dye to the drink.